-- In compliance: To ensure compliance with the Water License requirements the following mitigation measures have been or are in the process of being completed: - It is recommended that the banks will be repaired, and work has been completed in fall of 2020. - Increased signage has been installed at site to notify drivers of heavy vehicles. - ECCC will establish an exclusion zone around the raw water reservoir and the wastewater lagoon to prevent erosion.
+- In compliance: To ensure compliance with the Water License requirements the following mitigation measures have been or are in the process of being completed: - Increased signage has been installed at site to notify drivers of heavy vehicles.

+ECCC will establish an exclusion zone around the raw water reservoir and the wastewater lagoon to prevent erosion.